 There are countless more examples of claims involving negligence, bodily injury, property damage, breach of contract, etc., etc. and it’s important to be properly protected in situations where your client feels they have been harmed as a result of your professional services.
 EliteMGA, their affiliated insurance carriers, and a panel of attorneys have many years of experience helping home inspectors navigate through these situations to help you reach the best resolution possible.

-For more detailed information on home inspector E&O and General Liability insurance, please visit us here… E&O insurance.
-Also, if you’re inspector with all the latest tools and technology, drones especially, we have a cost-effective policy specifically designed for you.
+If you’re an inspector with all the latest tools and technology, drones especially, we have a cost-effective policy specifically designed for you.
 See our new add-on covering your when using inspection tools and drones.